ASIA MARKETS: Asian Markets Sink As Trump Ratchets Up Trade Tensions

 Trump said Sunday at the G-7 summit in France that he had some regrets about hiking the tariffs, which the White House later clarified as meaning he regrets he didn't raise them higher.

-Japan's Nikkei sank 2.2% and Hong Kong's Hang Seng Index slumped 3.3%.
-The Shanghai Composite fell 1.4% and the smaller-cap Shenzhen Composite retreated 1%.
-South Korea's Kospi slipped 1.6%, while benchmark indexes in Taiwan , Singapore and Indonesia fell around 1.5% each.
-Australia's S&P/ASX 200 dipped 1.5%.
+Japan's Nikkei sank 2.1% and Hong Kong's Hang Seng Index slumped 2.7%.
+The Shanghai Composite fell 1.2% and the smaller-cap Shenzhen Composite retreated 1%.
+South Korea's Kospi slipped 1.4%, while benchmark indexes in Taiwan , Singapore and Indonesia fell as well.
+Australia's S&P/ASX 200 dipped 1.3%.

 Among individual stocks, SoftBank and robotics maker Fanuc dropped in Tokyo trading, along with Nikon and Fast Retailing .
 In Hong Kong, food processor WH Group tumbled, with New World Development , Apple component maker AAC and oil producer CNOOC posting heavy losses as well.
 Samsung and SK Hynix fell in South Korea, while Foxconn sank in Taiwan.
 In Australia, Beach Energy , Westpac and BHP fell.